guregu/null/README.md

 - Unmarshaling from JSON `sql.NullXXX` JSON objects (e.g. `{"Int64": 123, "Valid": true}`) is no longer supported.
 It's unlikely many people used this, but if you need it, use v3.

 ### Bugs
-`json`'s `",omitempty"` struct tag does not work correctly right now.
+- ~~`json`'s `",omitempty"` struct tag does not work correctly right now.
 It will never omit a null or empty String.
-This might be [fixed eventually](https://github.com/golang/go/issues/11939).
+This might be [fixed eventually](https://github.com/golang/go/issues/11939).~~
+  - As of Go 1.24, you can use `,omitzero` to omit this package's types.
+Only took 10 years!

 ### License
 BSD